-The following principles are overarching themes intended to provide direction to the standard implementation of the Framework and to the future development of measures and measure concepts within regionalized emergency medical care systems.
+The following principles are overarching themes intended to provide direction to the standard implementation of the framework and to the future development of measures and measure concepts within regionalized emergency medical care systems.
+They are themes that should be considered when designing performance measures of REMCS.

-1. Regionalization of emergency care is a method of matching resources to patient needs in a timely fashion with the goal of improving patient-oriented care outcomes and population health.
-Regionalization does not equal "centralization" of care; it may involve moving care resources to patients or patients to care facilities, depending on the needs of the patient and the system's capabilities.

-2. The effective delivery of regionalized emergency medical care requires ongoing measurement and monitoring of system capabilities and capacity to ensure that the appropriate resources and workforce (including appropriate specialty care) are available.

-3. Identifying and evaluating measures of entire systems of emergency care is difficult, but essential.
-Measurement of regionalized emergency care systems should strive to measure the effectiveness and efficiency of the system as a whole, as well as individual system components.
-Measures used to judge the effectiveness of a system should include patient-oriented outcomes and processes of care and community-centered outcomes.
-Desired

-- outcomes should consider patient preferences and experiences, and RECS models should assure that the systems are accountable to the patient as well as to the healthcare system. - 4.
+- 1. Regionalization of emergency care is a method of matching resources to patient needs in a timely fashion with the goal of improving patient-oriented care outcomes and population health.
+Regionalization does not equal "centralization" of care; it may involve moving care resources to patients or patients to care facilities, depending on the needs of the patient and the system's capabilities. - 2.
+The effective delivery of regionalized emergency medical care requires ongoing measuring and monitoring of system capabilities and capacity to ensure that the appropriate resources and workforce (including appropriate specialty care) are available. - 3.
+Identifying and evaluating measures of entire systems of emergency care is difficult, but essential.
+Measurement of regionalized emergency care systems should strive to measure the effectiveness, cost-effectiveness, and efficiency of the system as a whole, as well as individual system components.
+Measures used to judge the effectiveness of a system should include patient-oriented outcomes, patient-centered processes of care, and community-centered outcomes.
+Desired outcomes should consider patient preferences and experiences, and REMCS models should ensure that the systems are accountable to the patient as well as to the healthcare system. - 4.
 System evaluation should promote transparency and shared accountability for the system's successes and failures across units of service within the system. - 5.
 The development of regionalized emergency medical care systems is an ongoing process with flexible and adaptive structural and process elements.
 Valid system-level measures should detect and recognize improvement (or lack thereof) due to changes to a system's component parts and the communication and coordination between them. - 6.
-Regionalized emergency care systems should exist for the public good and should fully integrate with each other in a transparent, shared model with a common oversight structure (taking into consideration federal regulations) regardless of geopolitical boundaries in order to provide optimal care for a population.
-Incentives should be aligned such that a successful system yields positive outcomes and appropriate compensation for each agency, organization, and facility within the system. - 7.
-RECS measurement should be data driven.
-Data on RECS structures, processes, and outcomes, as well as on the populations that the systems serve, should be collected, shared, and utilized to validate evidence-based RECS measures and measure gaps.
+Regionalized emergency care systems should exist for the public good and should fully integrate with each other in a transparent, shared model with a common oversight structure (taking into consideration federal, state, and local regulations) regardless of geopolitical boundaries in order to provide optimal care for a population.
+Incentives should be aligned so that a successful system yields positive outcomes and appropriate compensation for each agency, organization, and facility within the system. - 7.
+REMCS measurement should be data driven.
+Data on REMCS structures, processes, and outcomes, as well as on the populations the systems serve, should be collected, shared, and used to validate evidence-based REMCS measures and measure gaps.